rsearls/jModInfGen/README.md

 ## Project Structure
-Project module, `mod-info-parser` uses lexical analyzer JFlex and LALR Parser Generator for Java java_cup in extracting data from each module-info.java file.
+- Project module, `mod-info-parser` uses lexical analyzer JFlex and LALR Parser Generator for Java java_cup in extracting data from each module-info.java file.
 This tool does not process module-info.class files as this would require JDK9.
+Any executable jar is provided as part of the build.

-Project module, `analyzer` processes the data written to `classes.dot` by utility `jdeps` and a module-info.java file found in the project directory.
+- Project module, `analyzer` processes the data written to `classes.dot` by utility `jdeps` and a module-info.java file found in the project directory.
 It generates a module-info file of the analyzed data.
+An executable jar is provided as part of the build.

-Project `maven-plugin` provides a plugin to be used on multi-module maven projects.
+- Project `maven-plugin` provides a plugin to be used on multi-module maven projects.
 It will identify cross module dependences.
 This plugin relies on the output from org.apache.maven.plugins:maven-jdeps-plugin.
 The plugin must be configured to generate `classes.dot` files.